Silver Fish Award: Award for Girl Guides

+By 1918 a Silver Fish was awarded by headquarters "on the recommendation of County Commissioners for some very special Service to the Movement".
+In May 1918 The Girl Guides Gazette reported that the requirements for the Silver Fish would change in order to capture the award's "original character" and that it would become "the highest award that was given and not gained."

 Award for Girl Scouts of USA

 Around the time of the foundation of the Girl Scouts of the USA in 1912, their handbook listed the Silver Fish as the highest honour in Girl Scouting.
 However, before anyone could earn it, the Golden Eaglet was introduced.

 Five American women were awarded the Silver Fish: